 How many clubs come in a complete golf set?

 Complete sets typically include 10–14 clubs.
 The USGA maximum is 14.
-The Tour Edge TE-200 includes 12: driver, three fairway woods, a 5-hybrid, 6-iron through pitching wedge (6 irons), sand wedge, and putter.
-That covers every meaningful shot on the course — from the tee box to the bunker to the green.
+A quality beginner set should include driver, fairway woods, at least one hybrid, irons (6-PW), a sand wedge, and a putter — covering every meaningful shot on the course from the tee box to the bunker to the green.

 Do complete sets come with a bag?

-Quality complete sets in the $400+ range almost always include a bag.
-The Tour Edge TE-200 includes a 7-way stand bag with dual carry straps.
+Quality complete sets in the $400+ range almost always include a bag — typically a stand bag with dual carry straps and a multi-way divider top.
 Budget sets under $200 often include a minimal single-strap carry bag with no dividers — which is fine for practice but frustrating for 18-hole rounds.
 Check what's included before buying.

 When should I upgrade from a complete set?